 Lack of sleep contributes to anxiety, depression, and mood disorders.
 These mental health conditions further weaken the brain’s resilience, making individuals more vulnerable to neurodegenerative diseases.

-Solutions to Improve Sleep and Protect Brain Health
+Solutions to Improve Sleep Well

 To prevent long-term cognitive decline, individuals must prioritize sleep.
 Here are some practical solutions to improve sleep quality and protect brain health: